 Conic Hill (361 m) forms part of the popular West Highland Way and as such is a busy little peak!
 The path is very well maintained so navigation is easy, with a little scrambling over scree necessary close to the top.
 This is the perfect hill for a beginner or for a day when you only have a few hours to spare.
 The views are spectacular all the way!

-Route: From the back of the car park at the information board follow the track into the forest, turning right.
-At a fork take the path on the left leading uphill.
-Follow this very well worn path up the hillside.
-Very close to the summit the path will split, with the left continuing round the side of the hill and the right heading steeply uphill.
+Route: From the information board at the back (north side) of Balmaha Car Park, follow the track into the forest, turning right (East) at the fork.
+At another fork 300m along, take the path on the left (North) leading uphill.
+Follow this very well worn path (built into the hillside like steps) for 1km (up to 200m elevation) where you’ll meet with another path coming in from your left.
+Keep right (North East) here.
+Another 500m along and 110m of ascent later, the path will split.
+The left continues round the side of the hill and the right heads steeply uphill.
 Take the path on the right to reach the summit of Conic Hill.
-From here you will see many tracks leading down the hillside.
-Take the one which leads over the ridge in the direction of Loch Lomond.
-It will lead you downhill via the rounded hilltops below Conic Hill and join back up with the main path towards the end.
-Once you reach the main path follow it back to the car park.
+This last part is steep and requires some scrambling.
+From the summit you will see many tracks leading down the hillside.
+Take the one which leads south-west over the ridge in the direction of Loch Lomond, running parallel to your ascent path.
+It will lead you downhill over several rounded hilltops, joining back up with the main path after approx 1km.
+Once you reach the main path retrace your steps to Balmaha Car Park.

 WALK REPORT: 11th May 2016